Stanislau/behavior-tree-for-testing/Documentation/PresentationPlan.md

 - Tapping on push notification should navigate to feature proposal.
 - Once user applies to it, new tab become available for the user.

-- Once user rejects it, new notification icon appeared in the settings.

-/*
-* @todo #3:20m/Arch Describe possible requirements.
-* Tapping on push notification should navigate to feature proposal.
-* Once user applies to it, new tab become available for the user.
-* Once user rejects it, new notification icon appeared in the settings.
-*/

 ### MVP testsing

 ```cs